(for all Mumf pieces, go here)

 made reference to prohibiting the game of baseball from being played in certain areas.
 Perhaps this is not the same exact game of baseball that employs Derek Jeter and bans Pete Rose, but it’s possible Washington may have known of the concept of baseball.
 With such a rich and ever-shifting history, it’s no wonder why baseball is considered “America’s Pastime.”

 How does that saying go?
 “It’s as American as baseball, apple pie and Mom.”
 If that were truly the case, then baseball would have been played by Blacks and Whites, separate and together.
 And that WAS the case, at least until 1889 when the game became segregated.
 I find it fascinating to learn that most sports were not originally segregated until some racist asshole realized they weren't.
 Football, for example, had Black players and even coaches before its segregation.
 That’s a topic for another time, one that the NFL hopes will never come for you.
 Visit the Football Hall of Fame and see if you find anything radical about Kenny Washington and Woody Strode.
+[Ed. note: There's a bunch of info at the HOF now.]
 Yes, that Woody Strode.

 At least the Baseball Hall of Fame isn’t afraid to note the separation, in part because the story of how baseball became integrated is well-woven into the fabric of American history and lore.
 Jackie Roosevelt Robinson, son of Georgia sharecroppers, all around sportsman proficient in multiple disciplines, and former UCLA student-athlete, integrated major league baseball in 1947.
 Brooklyn Dodgers president Branch Rickey brought Robinson up through his farm team in Montreal and into the professional spotlight the same year that Washington and Strode integrated football.
 All three went to UCLA, making that university at the time the epicenter of Uppity Sports Negroes Who Apparently Didn’t Know Their Place.
 This might explain why a certain political party thinks California is Gomorrah.